A traditional charoset recipe configured for a Vitamix

 While it’s only made annually, it could be enjoyed year round.
 (Another snoozer.)

-Apples, walnuts, raisins, honey, cinnamon and red wine.
+Apples, walnuts, raisins, maple syrup, cinnamon and red wine.
 And, another great excuse to use your Vitamix.

 Okay, now we’re talking.